jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ConvertAK4BTaggingSFtoAK8BTaggingSF/README.md

       After the CRAB jobs have been created, copy the directory JECs into CRAB_Jobs

       Enter the CRAB_Jobs/cfg_files directory.
-      Open the CRAB cfg file, crabConfig.py, and make any changes needed to fit your analysis If you are running over an Ntuple:
+      Open the CRAB cfg file and make any changes needed to fit your analysis If you are running over an Ntuple:
       	 Open CMSSW_cfg.py and change the value of the variable isMiniAOD on line 25 to 1